-In my mental chamber of horrors lurk bad haircuts, bad hair days, “oops-my-bad-I-just-woke-up” hair—which is why I went about with a shaved head during my junior years in high school.
-This way, I didn’t have to worry about anything to do with hair.
+In my mental chamber of horrors lurks bad haircuts, bad hair days, “oops-my-bad-I-just-woke-up” hair—which is why I went about with a shaved head during my junior years in high school.
+That way, I didn’t have to worry about anything to do with hair.

-But since my senior years, I’d somehow gotten more conscious of how I looked.
-I began to worry about my hairstyle, at times catching myself staring into my mirror like the Lady of Shalott, transfixed for long moments while combing and re-combing, at times, even, administering a splatter of gel.
+But during my senior years, I’d somehow gotten more conscious of how I looked.
+I began to worry about my hairstyle, at times catching myself staring into my mirror like the Lady of Shalott, transfixed for long moments while combing and re-combing, and even administering the occasional splatter of gel.
 This may explain why I sometimes had to run late to class, with or without taking...shortcuts.

 Now, to avoid this education-depriving ritual, I keep my hair short, which means I frequently need to get haircuts.

 Cutting hair can be symbolic of change, a rite of passage, a shedding of the before-you—and a pop culture trope that continues to be repeated: Tris in Insurgent, Prince Zuko in Avatar: The Last Airbender, and, famously, Mulan in Mulan (huh).

 This may be the first time you’re away from home and able to make hair decisions without your parents having to weigh in.
 So if you’re going for a major change in hairstyle, be confident and bask in instant gratification as you admire gravity pulling your chopped-off hair to the floor.

 If you are more risk-averse, consider revisiting past photos of yourself and reliving your haircuts of yesteryear.
 Maybe you'll find an on-point hairstyle of yourself that you want to reassume.